 Epicureans have equal reason to fawn.
 The cooking traditions of Basilicata have not made it to the top of any gastronomic hit parade, but that is due to a lack of marketing, not merit.
 Among the tastiest appetizers are timbales — chicken and potatoes, tuna with eggplant, green vegetables, and farro.
 The fig and almond amuse-bouche at the Palazzo Gattini in Matera is also memorable.
 Lamb and wild boar are favoured main dishes, as is bounty from the sea.
 The restaurant of Potenza’s Grande Albergo serves an array of delicately fried fish and seafood, including shrimp, octopus, trigli, bluefish, and sole.

 An outstanding specialty of the region is pepperoni crusche – peppers that are thin-sliced and dried so they resemble potato crisps.
-The Due Torri restaurant in Potenza serves them as appetizers with chicory and puree of fava beans, or as condiments –along with cascio ricotta — for strascinati, a local pasta.
+The Due Torri restaurant in Potenza served them as appetizers with chicory and puree of fava beans, or as condiments –along with cascio ricotta — for strascinati, a local pasta.
 The Ristorante Lucanerie in Matera features dried peppers plain (as finger food) and with orecchiette, tomatoes, chicory, and local cheese as a pasta course.
 Fortunately for foodies, desserts in Basilicata are lighter, often featuring fruit such as kiwi, dates, plums, and that consummate expression of generosity, watermelon.

 The local wine is equally generous and glowing red: Aglianico del Vulture.
 Sometimes called the Barolo of the South, Aglianico can be lighter than its northern counterpart (minimum 12.5% alcohol as opposed to 13%) and much older – it dates back 3,000 years.
 Yet its fame is restricted to a relatively small group of cognoscenti, similar to the reputation of Basilicata itself.